 Dr. Heidi KrausAssistant Professor of Art

 Dr. Heidi Kraus joined the Hope faculty in 2012.
-She is the modern and contemporary art historian and also serves as the Director of the De Pree Gallery.
+She teaches modern and contemporary art history and also serves as the director of the De Pree Gallery.

 honors, grants, awards, & published works

 - “View From the Luxembourg: David and the French Landscape Tradition,” 2015

 Professor Kraus has written extensively on the work of Jacques-Louis David and is published in Studies in Eighteenth-Century Culture (Vols.
 44 and 48) and Art Inquiries (formerly the SECAC Review).
 She has also written book reviews for caa.reviews and New Perspectives on the Eighteenth-Century.
 Professor Kraus has curated numerous exhibitions, including a traveling exhibition entitled “Napoléon and the Art of Propaganda” based on a renowned private Parisian collection, and Hateful Things | Resilience (De Pree Gallery, Hope College).
 She co-authored with Nicholas K. Rauh A Short History of the Ancient World, from University of Toronto Press in 2017.
 Her current teaching and research focuses on eighteenth- and nineteenth-century iconography in contemporary French visual culture.